AJ-30/AJ-30/README.md

 * I have a passion for creation and expression through writing.
 * Talk to me about Psychology, AI, Life, Yoga.
 * I have 2.5 years of experience as a Data Scientist and am only inclined towards research intensive, challenging work.

-Fun Fact: I have tons of content drafts that never see the light of day.